 Kenai Fjords National Park is just another example of why visiting Alaska should be on everyone’s bucket list!
 This national park has so much to offer- from wildlife to glaciers (there are 36 glaciers in Kenai Fjords National Park!), and beyond.

-We hope that this guide of things to do in Kenai Fjords National Park helps you plan your trip there with ease.
+We hope that this guide to things to do in Kenai Fjords National Park helps you plan your trip there with ease.

 Additional Alaska Travel Resources